pivotal-cf/docs-gemfire-for-tas/README.md

-# VMware Tanzu GemFire for VMs Documentation
+# VMware GemFire for TAS Documentation (formerly VMware Tanzu GemFire for VMs)

+Updated 1/26/2023

-The `docs-gemfire-for-vms` repository contains the content for VMware Tanzu GemFire for VMs Documentation.
+The `docs-gemfire-for-vms` repository contains the content for VMware GemFire for TAS Documentation.

 The name of the product was originally Pivotal Cloud Cache (PCC).